What Can Airport Scanners See In Luggage – You Might Be Surprised

 With that said, technology is advancing, and new developments in scanning are arriving as we speak.
 So be patient with security checkpoints and the TSA security staff, as they are there to protect you from harm.

-Happy travels, my friends.
+Thanks for reading and happy travels, my friends.

 Leave a Comment